juliankrispel/react-rocket/site/content/post/turn-your-hocs-into-render-prop-components.md

 })
 ```

-Let's not talk about the implementation here, you don't really need to know how RxJS works in order to refactor this component to use a `renderProp`.
+Let's not talk too much about the implementation here, you don't really need to know how RxJS works in order to refactor this component to use a `renderProp`.
 All one needs to do is change the render method at the lower half of the component definition.
 Here's how that would look like:

 ```
 const Counter = componentFromStream(props$ => {